 When staging a person’s breast cancer, doctors will determine whether it has spread to nearby lymph nodes.
 They do this by removing one or more of the lymph nodes in the armpit and examining them under a microscope.

-Doctors categorize lymph node status using the N value of the TNM system,
+Healthcare professionals categorize lymph node status using the N value of the TNM system, where:

-- NX means that the doctor was unable to assess the lymph node status.
+- NX means the doctor was unable to assess the lymph node status.

-- N0 indicates that the doctor did not detect cancer in the nearby lymph nodes.
+- N0 indicates the doctor did not detect cancer in the nearby lymph nodes.

 Metastasis is when cancer spreads from its original location in the breast to distant parts of the body, such as the liver, lungs, brain, or bones.